aktasbatuhan/cluedo-arena-public/blog.md

 ## The Great Model Tournament

-Our initial investigation involved evaluating the social reasoning capabilities of leading LLMs across multiple providers:

-### Model Selection Process

-**Tier 1: Frontier Models**
-- **Claude Sonnet 3.5**: Known for exceptional reasoning capabilities
-- **GPT-4o**: OpenAI's latest multimodal flagship
-- **Gemini 2.0 Flash**: Google's newest reasoning-focused model

-**Tier 2: Open Source Champions**
-- **Command-R**: Cohere's instruction-following specialist
-- **Llama 3.1**: Meta's open-source powerhouse
-- Various other models for baseline comparison

-### Multi-Provider Infrastructure

-To ensure robust evaluation, we implemented a multi-provider approach:

-**Primary: OpenRouter Integration**
-- Unified API access to multiple model providers
-- Consistent evaluation conditions across models
-- Cost-effective scaling for extensive testing

-**Secondary: Cohere Backend**
-- Direct integration for Command-R models
-- Enhanced control over generation parameters
-- Specialized fine-tuning capabilities

-**Tertiary: Dria Network**
-- Distributed inference for batch processing
-- Advanced model orchestration
-- Scalable evaluation pipelines

-The [Dria batch inference system](https://dria.co/batch-inference) proved particularly valuable for running large-scale evaluations efficiently.
+Our initial investigation involved a tournament-style evaluation of leading LLMs to benchmark their social reasoning capabilities.
+We tested a range of models, from frontier models like OpenAI's GPT-4o, Anthropic's Claude 3.5 Sonnet, and Google's Gemini Flash, to open-source champions like Meta's Llama 3.1 and Cohere's Command-R.

+To run this tournament, we used a multi-provider infrastructure.
+Services like OpenRouter gave us unified access to many models, while direct integrations with platforms like Cohere and Dria gave us the fine-grained control and distributed computing power needed for large-scale, robust evaluations.

 ## Building the Arena: Technical Implementation